ash1ra/PyTorch-SRResNet-SISR-COCO2017/README.md

 ### 4. Testing

-To evaluate the model's performance on the benchmark datasets:
+To evaluate the model's performance on the test datasets:

 1. Ensure the `MODEL_CHECKPOINT_PATH` in `test.py` points to your trained model (e.g., `srresnet_model_best.safetensors`).
 2. Run the test script: